 17. 74% of all Americans log in to check their Facebook on a daily basis.

 That nearly seven out of 10 Americans have Facebook is hardly surprising.
 Social media addiction statistics, however, indicate that 74% of them sign in and check the app at least once a day and a massive 51% do it several times a day.
 The stats are in line with those from 2016 when the social network experienced a remarkable usage growth in the US but the sad part is the borderline addictive behavior of users also remains consistent.

 Frequently Asked Questions

-1. What is social media addiction?
+What is social media addiction?

-5. How to stop social media addiction?
+How do you deal with social media addiction?

 There is no simple answer to this question as solving this problem must take place over time with the understanding that it is a process, not an instant fix.
 That said, quitting cold turkey is an efficient method, though not many are capable of following through.
 That’s why taking it one step at a time is a more viable alternative.
 For example, switching to meeting people in real life is a good first step, which you can supplement by making social media a treat to reward yourself occasionally.
 Another social media addiction treatment is to start spending more time with your loved ones or pick up a new hobby to invest your time in, as well as simply turn off your notifications permanently.